How to Evaluate a CRM: What Actually Matters for Service Businesses

 Why Most CRM Comparisons Are Superficial

-Most CRM comparison articles focus on features: booking, payments, marketing tools, loyalty programs.
+Most CRM comparison lists focus on features: booking, payments, messaging, “all-in-one” checkboxes.

 CRM selection logic (simplified)